 Together, these enable automatic emergency braking, blind-spot monitoring, and the company says Level 3 hands-free driving functions may become available in an over-the-air software update at a later date.

 Interested buyers can place a refundable reservation deposit for a Lucid Air on the company’s website.
-Deposits start at $300 for the base Air Pure model, while the Air Touring and Air Grand Touring require a $1,000 reservation to hold a spot.
+Deposits start at $300 for the base Air Pure model, while the Air Touring and Air Grand Touring require $1,000 down.
+With tens of thousands of paid reservations already booked, new orders will likely not be filled until 2023 or later.

 The top-tier Air Dream Edition is sold out, but there is a waitlist if you’re feeling lucky.